MapStory/nypl-warper/README.md

 * `config/database.yml`
 * `config/application.yml`

-In addition have a look in `config/initializers/application_config.rb `for some other paths and variables, and `config/initializers/devise.rb ` for devise and omniauth and also `config/environments/development.rb` if you rather not use the `/warper` relative path.
+In addition have a look in `config/initializers/application_config.rb `for some other paths and variables, and `config/initializers/devise.rb ` for devise and also `config/environments/development.rb` if you rather not use the `/warper` relative path.

 ## Database creation